 Your onboarding experience should include a variety of onboarding experiences and flows that point users in the right direction—towards their “aha!” moment.

 Remember, onboarding is not a one-and-done approach—you never stop onboarding users.
-New features, product updates, redesigns, and other changes all require user onboarding.
+New features, product updates, redesigns, and other changes all require personalized user onboarding.

 You’ve got a wealth of options when it comes to how to onboard users, such as;